Unfamiliar - 069

 Button.
 Button.
 Butt on.
 But ton.
 Button.
 ButtON.
 BUTTon.
 Button.
 But.
 Ton.
 Bu. tton.
 Button.

-Every night for their whole lives we repeat the same mantra to them.
+Every night for their whole lives we repeat the same mantra to our kids.
 Does it lose its meaning when after a thousand nights in a row?
 How many times can we say "I love you the most the most the most.
 Just the way you are.
 No matter what." before they ignore it?

 Then I saw something happen.